IBM/clai/docs/efficiency-computation.md

 efficient models.

 We use the [`experiment-impact-tracker`](https://github.com/Breakend/experiment-impact-tracker) library to compute the energy usage of the method.
-The energy consumption computed is the power drawn (mW) by the `predict` function for 100 invocations.
+The energy consumption computed is the average power drawn (in milliwatts) by the `predict` function for an invocation.